tempesta-tech/tempesta/doc/scheduling.md

 ### Limitations

 - [HTTP Scheduler](#HTTP Scheduler) must not provide multiple backup groups to the same group if [Sticky Sessions]() are enabled.

 ### Effects

 - If [Sticky Sessions]() are enabled TempestaFW does its best to reuse last used connection for a server.
-That makes Server schedulers to distribute HTTP sessions in among servers in server group, but not the requests.
+That makes round-robin schedulers to distribute HTTP sessions in among servers in server group, but not the requests.
 Situation when one server steals all the heavy sessions is possible.
+Hash scheduler is not expected to work good with sticky sessions, most likely that one server will pull most of sessions.

+- With [Sticky Sessions]() switching from backup group to main require closing all live sessions to servers in backup group.

 ## Troubleshooting